ome/ngff-spec/ngff_spec/specification.md

     //...
 }
 ```

 Then `dim_0` has length 4, `dim_1` has length 3, and `dim_2` has length 5.

 ````

-The dimensionality of each array coordinate system equals the dimensionality of its corresponding zarr array.
-The axis with name `"dim_i"` is the i-th element of the `"axes"` list.
-The axes and their order align with the `shape` attribute in the zarr array attributes (in `.zarray`), and whose data depends on the byte order used to store chunks.
+The axes and their order align with the shape of the corresponding zarr array, and whose data depends on the byte order used to store chunks.
-As described in the [zarr array metadata](https://zarr.readthedocs.io/en/stable/spec/v2.html#arrays), the last dimension of an array in "C" order are stored contiguously on disk or in-memory when directly loaded.
+As described in the [Zarr array metadata](https://zarr.readthedocs.io/en/stable/spec/v3.html#arrays), the last dimension of an array in "C" order are stored contiguously on disk or in-memory when directly loaded.

 The name and axes names MAY be customized by including a `arrayCoordinateSystem` field